VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 ## Messages

-Messages can be `enums` or strings that are sent between objects or propagated through hierarchies of `Actor`s or lists of `Component`s.
+Messages can be `enums` or strings that are sent between objects or propagated through hierarchies of [Actor](/documentation/api/class-actor/)s or lists of [Component](/documentation/api/class-component/)s.

-The `ListenerObject` class implements various helper methods to send messages around:
+The [ListenerObject](/documentation/api/class-listener-object/) class implements various helper methods to send messages around:

 ```cpp
 /// Send a message to another object.